+ITEM 2.
+CHANGES IN SECURITIES AND USE OF PROCEEDS

+a)

-- ITEM 2.
-CHANGES IN SECURITIES AND USE OF PROCEEDS - In June 2000, the Company acquired 100% of CTE Networks (a) ("CTE"), a long-distance reseller for \$3.4 million (subject to additional purchase price adjustments), with payments through June 30, 2000 amounting to \$2.0 million in cash and 50,269 shares of the Company's common stock.
-The terms of the acquisition agreement provide for additional consideration to be paid if the acquired company's results of operation exceed certain targeted levels.
-Such consideration may be paid in cash and shares of the Company's common stock and the maximum amount of additional consideration remaining at June 30, 2000 is approximately \$20.3 million and will be payable, if earned through December 31, 2000.
-Any additional consideration paid will be recorded as goodwill when payment is made.
+In August 2000, the Company acquired 100% of Seker BBS S.A. ("Seker") and Nexus Comunicaciones S.A. ("Nexus"), two Spanish ISPs for \$2.0 million (subject to additional purchase price adjustments), with payments through September 30, 2000 amounting to \$1.1 million in cash and 38,571 shares of the Company's common stock.
+The maximum amount of remaining consideration payable at September 30, 2000 is approximately \$0.3 million.
 The Company issued the shares in reliance upon Section 4(2) of the Securities Act of 1933.
+Nexus and Seker were previously owned by a limited number of stockholders.

+b)

-CTE was previously owned by a limited number of stockholders. - (b) In May 2000, the Company acquired 100% of InterNeXt S.A. ("InterNeXt"), a value-added Internet Service Provider ("ISP") with national facilities in France, for \$13.8 million (subject to purchase price adjustments), with payments though June 30, 2000 amounting to \$10.7 million in cash and 33,446 shares of the Company's common stock.
-The maximum amount of consideration payable at June 30, 2000 is approximately \$2.1 million.
-The Company issued the shares in reliance upon Section 4(2) of the Securities Act of 1933.
-InterNeXt was previously owned by a limited number of stockholders. - ITEM 3.
+In September 2000, the Company acquired 100% of iO2Group, Inc. ("iO2"), an Internet services firm for approximately \$0.3 million in cash, all of which remained payable at September 30, 2000.
+The terms of the acquisition agreement provide for additional consideration to be paid if the acquired company's results of operations exceed certain targeted levels.
+Such consideration will be paid in shares of the Company's common stock and the maximum number of shares payable as of September 30, 2000 is 42,707, which have been issued and are being held by the Company until such earn-out provisions are met.
+Any issued shares that are not delivered as payment will be repurchased at par value by the Company.
+The Company issued the shares in reliance upon Section 4(2) of the Securities Act of 1933. iO2 was previously owned by a limited number of stockholders.

+ITEM 3.
 DEFAULTS UPON SENIOR SECURITIES